Final2x/Final2x-docs/docs/pages/guide/install.md

 ::: warning
 Versions prior to macOS 12 and some Linux distributions may not work properly.
 Please refer to the [Build](/pages/build/) Guide to build it yourself.

+In addition, Windows versions prior to Windows 10 are not supported.
 :::

 ::: tip